101companies/101rails/README.md

     bundle install

-You need a mongodb dump which must be acquired from the 101companies admins.
+You need a postgres dump which must be acquired from the 101companies admins.
 If you have a dump load it like this:

-    mongorestore --directoryperdb dump/wiki_development --drop

-If you have troubles with installing gem on OSX and have error:

-     clang: error: unknown argument: '-multiply_definedsuppress' [-Wunused-command-line-argument-hard-error-in-future]
+    cat wiki_db.gz | gunzip | psql wiki_development

-After installing mongodb you need to start it and then launch application with:
+After setting up the database you need to start it and then launch application with:

-    bundle exec rails s
+    bin/rails s

 ## Admin rights